 Chocolate is better than Girl in yet another enjoyable Bobshirt interview, this time with Scott Johnston.
 Includes Ty Evans’ full raw footage from S.J. trying the 180 switch crook on the J. Kwon gap-to-ledge from Carroll’s Modus part, A.K.A.
 The Greatest Trick Ever Done™, in addition to the story behind the sequence and clip.

-Rappers aren’t known for getting particularly well thought-out tattoos, but we’re still having a tough time coming to terms with YG’s Flameboy tattoo.
+Still having a tough time coming to terms with YG’s Flameboy tattoo.
 Apparently he tried to skate at one point in time?
 Anyway, who else has been catching themselves mumbling “You know I buy you that Chanel, right?”

 Pittsburgh’s Scumco and Sons has a new montage out.
 Philly Santosuosso has a good bit of New York footage in it.
 His tricks on the concrete nipple at the park across from Joe’s Pizza are tight.
 Also features Zach Funk and Lucas Erlebach.